stellar/stellar-cli/FULL_HELP_DOCS.md

 Builds all crates that are referenced by the cargo manifest (Cargo.toml) that have cdylib as their crate-type.
 Crates are built for the wasm32 target.
 Unless configured otherwise, crates are built with their default features and with their release profile.

+In workspaces builds all crates unless a package name is specified, or the command is executed from the sub-directory of a workspace crate.

 To view the commands that will be executed, without executing them, use the --print-commands-only option.

 **Usage:** `stellar contract build [OPTIONS]`